Sunday, February 24, 2013

 Meanwhile, there will always be a place for tropical resorts that let you chase the sea sport thrills or just absolutely vege out and do nothing.
-Last year, we had a chance to check out Bintan Lagoon Resort, courtesy of Mozaic Resorts and Journeyful.
+Last year, we had a chance to check out Bintan Lagoon Resort.
 I never got to see the original resort but it's been completely refurbished, and now even comes with own private high-speed ferry AND immigration terminal for convenience.

 There really is nothing like having your own immigration terminal.
 Cuts down so much valuable time queuing and commuting.
 More time for holidaying!